Regenerative Land Management Training Program

 Additional costs to plan for include travel and potential fees for other online and shorter courses.

-We are still offering Diversity Scholarships
+We offer Diversity Scholarships

 Earth Activist Training is actively seeking host sites for Internships and Apprenticeships for our students.